The Haunted Studios Collection™ began in the summer of

 value in the discarded props and life masks.

 perfected the techniques used today for the Studio 303

-studio, the first from 1966 and the second
+studio, the first from 1966 and the second from 1968.

-as well as teaching classes in
+television industries as well as teaching classes in

 City College and Pasadena City College.
 Using connections

 made during this period Ken was able to add to the

 collection, and when he retired from working in the industry

 in 1998 there were over 3,000 Life Masks and hundreds of

 original film props in the Haunted Studios Collection™.

 Today Ken lives in semi retirement in northern

-California where he is a respected

-sculptor in his own right.
+California where he is a respected artist in his own right.